Konijima/PZ-BaseMod/BaseMod-Concept/README.md

 ## RemoveEvent

-Remove a callback from a custom event so that it is not longer executed when triggered.
+Remove a callback from a custom event so that it is no longer executed.

 ```lua
 Client.RemoveEvent("OnMyCustomClientEvent", myCustomEventCallback);